A Unified Bayesian Framework for Modeling Measurement Error in Multinomial Data: Empirical Studies

 \section{Empirical Studies}

-In this section, we first compare the proposed model in simulation to alternative methods for handling false positives or false negatives in multinomial data.
-In a second scenario, we compare the proposed model to a multispecies occupancy model in settings designed to mimic the motivating application.
+In this section, we first compare the proposed model to alternative methods for handling false positives or false negatives in multinomial data in simulated settings without covariate information, repeated measurements, or validation data to inform the model, similar to the official crime data application.
+In a second scenario, we compare the proposed model to a multispecies occupancy model in settings designed to mimic the bat monitoring study.

-The first scenario examines the estimation performance of missZIDM with respect to the at-risk probability, $\boldsymbol{\eta}$, the probability of misclassification, $\boldsymbol{\psi}$, the true relative abundance of each category, $\boldsymbol{\Theta}$, and the confusion matrix, $\boldsymbol{\theta}^*$, at varying percentages of at-risk observations and misclassification.
-Estimates for the confusion matrix, $\boldsymbol{\theta}^*$, using the proposed model were obtained by combining the estimated misclassification probabilities, $\boldsymbol{\psi}$, and classification matrix, $\boldsymbol{\theta}$, accordingly.
-In the first scenario, we compare missZIDM to a similar approach that does not accommodate false negatives (missDM), an approach that assumes the true and observed classifications follow Dirichlet-multinomial models which does not explicitly model misclassification or handle false negatives (DMDM, similar to \cite{swartz2004bayesian}), and the recently developed zero-inflated Dirichlet-multinomial model (ZIDM) \citep{koslovsky2023bayesian}, which is designed to accommodate false negatives but not false positives.
+The first scenario examines the estimation performance of missZIDM with respect to the at-risk probability, $\boldsymbol{\eta}$, the probability of misclassification, $\boldsymbol{\psi}$, the true probability of each category, $\boldsymbol{\Theta}$, and the confusion matrix, $\boldsymbol{\theta}^*$, at varying percentages of at-risk observations and misclassification.
+In the first scenario, we compare missZIDM to a similar approach that does not accommodate false negatives (missDM), an approach that assumes the true and observed classifications follow Dirichlet-multinomial models which does not explicitly model misclassification or handle false negatives (DMDM, similar to \cite{swartz2004bayesian}), and the recently developed zero-inflated Dirichlet-multinomial model (ZIDM; \cite{koslovsky2023bayesian}), which is designed to accommodate false negatives but not false positives.
 In this scenario, the models ignore any potential covariates and therefore only estimate intercept terms for $\boldsymbol{\eta}$, $\boldsymbol{\psi}$, and $\boldsymbol{\Theta}$.
 For the DMDM model, we set $\nu_{tt} = ( \mbox{logit}^{-1}(\mu_\psi)/T + ( 1- \mbox{logit}^{-1}(\mu_\psi)) )\times T/\mbox{logit}^{-1}(\mu_\psi)$, which places a similar prior probability for correct classification as the methods with misclassification indicators.
 All methods were implemented in \texttt{R} using \texttt{Rcpp} \citep{eddelbuettel2011rcpp}.